minibolt-guide/minibolt/guide/bonus/bitcoin/specter-desktop.md

 **Advantages**

-- The Bitcoin RPC ports remains locked down and local only to the Raspberry Pi
+- The Bitcoin RPC ports remains locked down and local only to the PC

-- No ports need to be forwarded of configured on the Raspberry Pi's firewall to be accessible from outside the Raspberry Pi's local LAN network
+- No ports need to be forwarded of configured on the PC's firewall to be accessible from outside the PC's local LAN network

 **Disadvantages**